PaulLerner/ViQuAE/EXPERIMENTS.rst

 Fine-tuning CLIP for image retrieval (Cross-modal)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To reproduce the results of the CORIA paper, fine-tune CLIP so that images of ViQuAE
+To reproduce the results of the Cross-modal paper (ECIR 24), fine-tune CLIP so that images of ViQuAE
 are closer to the name of the depicted entity!

 ``python -m meerqat.train.trainer fit --config=experiments/jcm/config.yaml``